FAQ - Referrals

 People seek assistance from a psychologist for many reasons such as dealing with long-standing psychological issues including anxiety or depression, seeking assistance with adjustment to significant life changes or transitions, or support to pursue their own personal exploration and growth.

 Working with a psychologist can help provide insight, support, and new strategies for all types of life challenges.
-Therapy is right for anyone who is interested in getting the most out of their life by taking responsibility, creating greater self-awareness, developing skills, and working towards change in their lives.
+Therapy may be of interest to anyone keen to develop greater self-awareness, increase responsibility, develop coping skills, or work towards change in their lives.

 It’s a good idea to take the time to carefully choose your therapist and find someone you are comfortable working collaboratively with.
-If you’re not sure about your new therapist or the process overall, discuss your concerns and maybe give it at a few sessions — unless it is very clear after the first or second session that the therapist is not a good fit for you it is appropriate to seek another who may work better with you.
+If you’re not sure about your new therapist or the process overall, discuss your concerns and maybe give it at a few sessions, but if the therapist is not a good fit for you it is appropriate to seek another who may work better with you.

-Therapy is an interactive process, you need to be comfortable to express your needs, ask questions, speak up about what you’d like to discuss during a session, provide feedback about what is or isn’t working, ask for clarification when needed, and request appointment changes when needed.
+Therapy is an interactive process, you need to be comfortable to express your needs, ask questions, speak up about what you’d like to discuss during a session, provide feedback about what is or isn’t working, ask for clarification, and request appointment changes when needed.

 Individuals can see a psychologist without a Medical Practitioner’s referral, however, Medicare will not provide a rebate for these sessions.
 Some private health funds provide a rebate for psychology sessions without the need for a referral but you will need to check with your fund regarding eligibility for such as rebate.